Long-Term Follow-Up for CGT Trials: Best Practices to Operationalize | Allucent

 Finally, sponsors should be aware of financial considerations and weigh the benefits of decentralized clinical trials (DCTs) with patient outcomes and project budgets.
 Technology should be introduced not as a cost-saving measure but as a way to improve trial conduct; in fact, technology can increase costs.
 But patients in a clinical trial are the key to its ultimate success, and reducing their burden must be a top priority.
 Using DCT elements, along with emphasizing patient compliance and the overall quality and thoroughness of data collection, will continue to advance our goal of finding cures via cell and gene therapies.

-Allucent believes strongly that patients must come first in clinical trial operations.
+Allucent believes that patients must come first in clinical trial operations.
 Our team utilizes years of experience and knowledge in designing, executing, and supporting DCTs from the beginning through long-term follow-up.
 Contact a member of our team to discuss how we can help bring your therapy to light.